jsuereth/lambda-doge/SPEC.md

      public static int x() { ... }

+The following are additional rules for each class of type:

 ### Primitives

 Any `Int` or `Bool` in the system is encoded as its raw type.
 These are boxed, when needed, to fit in generic types.